 - Encapsulation VTEP mapping (optional)

-To simplify things in a larger deployment, the key-value store can be the same one used by the container orchestrater (e.g., Kubernetes using etcd).
+To simplify things in a larger deployment, the key-value store can be the same one used by the container orchestrator (e.g., Kubernetes using etcd).

-Labels are a generic, flexible and highly scaleable way of addressing a large set of resources as they allow for arbitrary grouping and creation of sets.
-Whenever something needs to be described, addressed or selected this is done based on labels:
+Labels are a generic, flexible and highly scalable way of addressing a large set of resources as they allow for arbitrary grouping and creation of sets.
+Whenever something needs to be described, addressed or selected, it is done based on labels:

-- Endpoints are assigned labels as derived from container runtime or the orchestration system.
+- Endpoint are assigned labels as derived from the container runtime, orchestration system, or other sources.

 A label is a pair of strings consisting of a

 be formatted as a single string with the format

 is mandatory and must be unique.
 This is typically achieved by using the

 reverse domain name notion, e.g.

 is optional and can be omitted, e.g.